confusedkernel/teewhy.net/content/blog/five-neovim-plugins/index.md

 One thing that I probably will never get used to is how you need to do `:w` to write a file in NeoVim.
 This can quickly become a hassle if you're editing multiple files in a project and did `:w` instead of `:wa`, some of the files won't work, and it'll be a disaster.

-This is probably a preference thing... but I love how most IDEs auto-save your files.
+This is probably a preference thing, but I love how most IDEs auto-save your files.
 Therefore, auto-save.nvim is a plugin that I simply can never live without.
 Once you exit insert mode, the plugin will automatically save the file for you.